ooxiel/OfficePythonProgramming/README.md

 This repository contains five project reports for the modul: 'Office Application Programming'. </br>

 The characteristics of the modul are: <br>
-    - learn VBA coding
+    - learn VBA coding                <br>
-    - learn Python basics
+    - learn Python basics             <br>

 The valuation of the course consist of five individual projects.
 Every project is based on a indiviual dataset.

-The database for every project task is:

 ## First Project: First Touch
 *Time Estimated:*   3 to 5 hours    <br>